Gruppe-H/DB_assignment2/README.md

 9. How many have a desired target emission without a base emission?
 10. What is the most commeon sector?

-Answers for the questions can be found under images where the result of stored prosedures and views are.
+Answers for the questions can be found in the frontend, _see Frontend code._

 ### 6. Design and implement a model for scaling the database, considering ACID and/or CAP theorem rules.

-# TODO! above^
+We have implemented horizontal scaling by sharding and using replica sets.
+We added all the data almost without changing anything, since MongoDB can handle the unstructured data.

 ### 7. Validate and test all database operations.
+We tested it with the aggregation pipelines and by using CRUD operations on some data.

 ### 8. Evaluate the database’s performance and suggest measures for improving it.
 * Not really needed, as the amount of data is still too low to need these measures/optimizatioins (only at most some 2000 rows in a table)